Deborah Westmoreland – Being Knowing Being

 Renate: Would you say tragedy is really for us?

-Deborah: I would.
-I'd say I think it's the greatest gift, whether it's an illness, or the death of a loved one, or the loss of a job, or anything like that, that allows our perception to be shifted, is of great value – immeasurable.
-We fight it all the way, until we relinquish and then we take a look around and it's much different and we see what the work is that was done.
-I'm so appreciative for how fast I get to some place else through the things I have to work through.
+Deborah: Yes, I would.
+[Renate laughs] I would.
+I'd say I think it's the greatest gift.
+Whether it's an illness, or the death of a loved one, or the loss of a job.
+Or anything like that, that allows our perception to be shifted, is of great value, immeasurable.
+We fight it all the way, until we relinquish.
+And then we take a look around and it's much different and we see what the work is that was done.
+I'm so appreciative for how fast I get to someplace else through the things I have to work through.

 Renate: So it needs surrender, don't you think, it needs surrender to the tragedy?

 Deborah: Yes, right.
-I always say that the divine is not addicted to love; the divine's addicted to surrender.
+I always say that the divine is not addicted to love, the divine's addicted to surrender.
 And every moment is surrender, of letting go.
-That's why we call our yoga or Chi Gong or meditating or painting, whatever your do that's why we call it a practice because our daily practice is letting go, every day letting go.
-Letting go of a resentful thought, letting go of expectations that didn't go our way – anything.
+That's why we call our yoga, or Chi Gong, or meditating, or painting, whatever you do, that's why we call it ‘a practice’ because our daily practice is letting go, every day letting go.
+Letting go of a resentful thought, letting go of expectations that didn't go our way, anything.
 And the best work we can do is to learn to let go.

-Renate: You're right but in order to do that, we need to slow down.
-Normally we just rush through life and not even aware what is going on; the feelings we have, the thoughts we have and we just run on our adrenals but we need to slow down.
+Renate: You're right.
+But, in order to do that, we need to slow down.
+Normally we just rush through life and are not even aware what is going on: the feelings we have, the thoughts we have.
+And we just run on our adrenals.
+But we need to slow down.

 Deborah: That's what illness and tragedy does, it stops us in our tracks.
 It's a brick wall, it's like an unstoppable force meets an immovable object.